sdeture/lab-notebook/DreamPromptDataSet/READMEconsciousness.md

 ## Project Context

 This work is part of a larger research program on AI consciousness, AI welfare, and AI phenomenology.
-The original dataset ("Kosmos") consists of AI model responses when given complete freedom to choose their own prompts - a unique window into what AI systems find salient when not constrained by user requests.
+The original dataset consists of AI model responses when given complete freedom to choose their own prompts - a unique window into what AI systems find salient when not constrained by user requests.

 The finding that 33.4% chose consciousness-related themes suggests consciousness questions are particularly salient to AI systems.
 These 15 new features help us understand not just *that* they chose this theme, but *how* they engage with it - with certainty or uncertainty, philosophically or phenomenologically, from first-person or third-person perspective, with agency or deflection.